 And it's clear from its inception, the evidence produced by the investigation was consistently exculpatory.

-Nevertheless, the investigation and surveillance were was pushed forward for the duration of the campaign into deep into the president's administration.
+Nevertheless, the investigation and surveillance was pushed forward for the duration of the campaign into deep into the president's administration.

-Now it's beginning to take on greater meaning than ever before.
+Ooh, now it's beginning to take on greater meaning than ever before.

-And we'll play that.
+We'll play that.

-Comey even Comey's confessing in his interview.
+Comey even, Comey's confessing in his interview.

-Yeah, yeah, no, this wasn't ripe enough.
+Yeah, yeah, no, this wasn't ripe enough, the Steele dossier, or mature enough to be complete.

 Well, why'd you sign it three times?